 The Philips College was founded in 1978 with the help of the then Minister of Education of the U.K., the honourable Gerry Fowler, Yiannis Koutsakos, former Chairman of the Council of the University of Cyprus, along with Takis Evdokas, a well-known psychiatrist and Philippos Constantinou, a professional accountant, who became the Principal of the College.

 The College is registered as an institution of Higher Education with the Ministry of Education and Culture of the Republic of Cyprus.
 The College has been offering stimulating and challenging programs of study to both undergraduate and graduate students for over 40 years.
 The Philips programs are responsive to the growing needs and requirements of today’s students.
 The College is situated in the heart of Nicosia, the capital of Cyprus.

 In its short history, the Philips College has achieved considerable success through the insistence on maintaining high academic standards and has succeeded in becoming a Member of the Association of Commonwealth Universities (ACU), the oldest international association of universities in the world.
 The ACU has more than 500 member institutions in over 50 countries.

 Landmarks in the Life of Philips College

-- 1981 – Recognition of first awards – first students transfer to British and American Universities for postgraduate studies
+- 1981 – Recognition of first awards – first students transfer to universities in the United Kingdom and the United States of America for post-graduate studies.

-- 1996 – Recognition of Philips awards by the National Academic Awards of Ireland
+- 1996 – Recognition of Philips awards by the Council of National Academic Awards of Ireland.

-- 2000 – Recognition of Philips awards by the National Accreditation body (SEKAP) of the Republic of Cyprus
+- 2000 – Accreditation of select awards by the National Accreditation body of Cyprus SEKAP.

-- 2011 – The College became a member of the Association of Commonwealth Universities, U.K.
+- 2011 – The Philips College becomes a member of the Association of Commonwealth Universities.